Tips for Writing a Great Book Description!

 • <ul> Creates a bulleted list from enclosed items, each of which is identified by a <li> tag.

-Tips for Writing a Great Book Description! – Conclusion
+Tips for Writing a Great Book Description | Conclusion

-At Indie Publishing Group, we’re proud to assist Canadian and North American authors in self-publishing their work.
-If you are in the process of writing a book and need any assistance with paperback or ebook formattingcover designprofessional editing, or uploading to self-publishing sites such as Amazon KDP and Ingram Spark, please don’t hesitate to reach out and contact us.
+If you are writing a book and need any assistance with paperback or ebook formattingcover designprofessional editing, or uploading to self-publishing sites such as Amazon Kindle Direct Publishing (KDP) and IngramSpark Publishing, please don’t hesitate to contact us.
+We also offer children’s book illustrations and formatting services.

 Our experienced and professional self-publishing team is standing by to assist you with your self-publishing dreams.
+Do you have any additional writing or self-publishing questions?
+Don’t hesitate to reach out and contact us directly.
+One of our friendly and professional team members will get back to you ASAP!

 Leave a Reply